kitarek/elasthttpd/README.md

 You should be able to find the high-level integration specifications and tests to discover how it works and how it can be used.

-For code test coverage use command: `./gradlew clean test jacocoTestReport`
+For the code test coverage use the command:
+`./gradlew clean test jacocoTestReport`

 For other tasks refer to: `./gradlew tasks`.